hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step11-events.md

 `kubectl describe at at-sample`{{execute}}

-Notice in this description there are no "events" registered for this object.
+Notice in this description there are no "events" listed (`<none>`) for this object.
 The next step enables the events listing.
 In the `example/controllers/at_controller.go`{{open}} file add the Recorder record.EventRecorder to the AtReconciler struct so it looks like:

 ```go
 // AtReconciler reconciles an At object